techjwalker/reference-sheet/README.md

+# Reference Sheet

-### A List of Common Commands, Procedures, and Information
+A List of Common Commands, Procedures, and Information.
----

 A personal reference sheet (easy copy/paste) and script repository for everything from typical fresh-install commands to complete configurations.
 Mostly setup for my own use, but feel free to add a pull request if there's anything that should be added or changed.

----

 ## CentOS